-NEW YORK, April 7, 2017 – Matthew Murawski an Associate in Fixed Income Sales at Drexel Hamilton, LLC and veteran of the US Army, will speak on a panel at the Yale-West Point Civ-Mil Service Symposium on April 21-22, 2017 at the U.S. Military Academy, West Point New York.
+NEW YORK, April 7, 2017 – Matthew Murawski an Vice President in Fixed Income Sales at Drexel Hamilton, LLC and veteran of the US Army, will speak on a panel at the Yale-West Point Civ-Mil Service Symposium on April 21-22, 2017 at the U.S. Military Academy, West Point New York.
 The Symposium is a joint initiative between Yale and the US Military Academy at West Point.

 Murawski served as an Infantry Officer in the US Army from 2006 to 2013.
 After graduating from US Army Airborne and US Army Ranger Schools, he was deployed to Kunar Province, Afghanistan as a Platoon Leader with the 2-503d ABN and later to Wardak Province, Afghanistan as a Company Commander with 2-5 IN.
 In total, he spent 25 months deployed to the highly contentious areas along the border of Afghanistan and Pakistan.
 He left the US Army in May of 2013 after completing a successful Company Command to pursue a professional career in finance.
 Murawski joined the team at Drexel Hamilton in April of 2016.

 Marking the 100th Anniversary of America’s entry into World War I and a century of US global leadership, the Symposium will address and advance the ongoing national dialogue about the way forward in U.S. civil-military relations; substantive issues, challenges and opportunities affecting veterans and actively-serving members of the Armed Forces; and America’s role, status and influence in an increasingly complex and multipolar world.